lionheart/git-bigstore/README.md

     $ pip install git-bigstore
     $ git bigstore init
+    What backend would you like to store your files with?
+    (1) Amazon S3
+    (2) Google Cloud Storage
+    (3) Rackspace Cloud Files
+    Enter your choice here: 1

-    Please enter your S3 Credentials
+    Enter your Amazon S3 Credentials

-    Access Key: XXX
+    Access Key: key
-    Secret Key: XXX
+    Secret Key: secret
-    Bucket Name: my-bucket-name
+    Bucket Name: my-bucket

 Well, that was easy!
 Your Git repository is now prepared to track big files.
+If a ".bigstore" configuration file already exists in your repository, you will not be prompted for backend credentials.

 To specify filetypes to store remotely, add an entry to your .gitattributes.
 E.g., if you only want to store your big archive files in S3, run this command in your repository root:

     $ echo "*.zip filter=bigstore" > .gitattributes